EricFournier3/HIVvariant/README.md

                         |                   for diversity calculation by ComputeDiversity.R
 			|_ Gp120Fasta    => Used to store g120 sequences from each specimen in fasta format.
 Those sequences are extracted
                                             from the global alignement input.

+	To build distribution plots for Diversity, Complexity and Shannon entropy, run MakePlot.R.
+Please read instruction inside it.